Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Introduction.

-Before continuing further you may visit the earlier pages on this topic, if you have not already done so, the links are given below:
+Before proceeding, you may want to revisit the earlier pages on this topic if you haven’t already.
+Links are provided below:

 ClsVolume Class, the Makeover.

-We shall create a different variant of the same ClsVolume Class Module, that we have created last week, using ClsArea as Base Class, with a different approach, and with less Code.
+We shall create a different variant of the same ClsVolume Class Module we created last week, using ClsArea as Base Class, with a different approach, and with less Code.

 Create a new Class Module and change its Name Property Value to ClsVolume2.